An Insolvency Practitioner appointed to either a Limited Company or Limited Liability Partnership.

 An Agreed Bid is made at a discount to the Borrower's target rate or the Non-Agreed market rate (if lower).
 The Borrower benefits from a lower rate and, because Agreed Bids cannot be outbid, the investor benefits by securing a piece of the deal.

 The process by which Investors compete to participate in a deal.
-Auctions take place in the Primary Market or the Secondary Market and last for a set period although the Borrower (Primary Market) or existing Investor (Secondary Market) can choose to end the auction before the published end date.
+Auctions take place in the Primary Market and last for a set period although the Borrower can choose to end the auction before the published end date.

-A commitment by an investor to lend on a deal.
-In the Primary Market, the contract to lend is made with the Borrower and bids may be Agreed or Non-Agreed (see the separate definitions).
-In the Secondary Market, investors bid against each other to purchase a loan participation from another Investor already lending on a previously completed deal.
-Secondary market bids have no direct impact on the Borrower.
+A commitment by an investor to lend on a deal in the Primary Market.
+The contract to lend is made with the Borrower and bids may be Agreed or Non-Agreed (see the separate definitions)..

-CapitalStack (one word) is our word for the capital provided entirely through the CapitalStackers platform.
-The CapitalStack will usually be subordinated debt and rank behind senior debt but in some instances be the senior debt.
+CapitalStack (no space) is our word for the capital provided entirely through the CapitalStackers platform.
+The CapitalStack will usually be subordinated debt and rank behind senior debt but in some instances will be the senior debt.

 Capitalstackers Trustees Ltd (CTL)

-CTL is a 'not for profit' company limited by guarantee and controlled by the directors of Hallidays accountants who are tasked with fulfilling its obligations.
-These obligations are laid down in a service agreement which dictates that all Investor client monies are used to complete on deals or returned to the Investor's registered bank account in the event a deal does not progress.
+CTL is a 'not for profit' company limited by guarantee and controlled by the directors of Hallidays accountants, who are tasked with fulfilling its obligations.
+These obligations are laid down in a service agreement which dictates that all Investor client monies held in their eWallets are used to complete on deals or returned to the Investor's registered bank account in the event that a deal does not progress.
 CTL also acts as Security Trustee with regard to all property charged as loan security.
 CTL's actions in respect of this security are prescribed in the service agreement and determined by the Investor lending group through an established voting mechanism.

 This is the interest rate payable to the investor.
 The coupon is calculated quarterly on investment loans and monthly on developments.
 See "Current Coupon" and "Deferred Coupon" for further details.
 Deals may pay a current coupon, deferred coupon or both.